-The resource estimation work was completed by Mr. Sébastien Bernier, P.Geo.
-(APGO #1847) who is an appropriate independent Qualified Person as this term is defined in National Instrument 43-101.
-The mineral resource model prepared by SRK considers 53 core boreholes (5,774 metres) drilled by UEX during the period of 2003, 2005 and 2018.
-The mineral resources reported herein were estimated applying a geostatistical block modelling approach informed from core borehole data constrained within cobalt mineralization wireframes.
+The resource estimation work was completed by Mr. Nathan Barsi, P.Geo.
+(APEGS #15012) who is an appropriate Qualified Person as this term is defined in National Instrument 43-101.
+The mineral resource model prepared by UEX considers 379 core boreholes (23,110 m) drilled by UEX during the period of 2003, 2005, 2007, 2018, and 2019.
+The mineral resources reported herein were estimated using an inverse distance squared/block modelling approach informed from core borehole data constrained within cobalt mineralization wireframes.

-The stratigraphy at the Project was modelled utilizing stratigraphic sequence modelling (overburden, sandstone, unconformity and basement).
-The cobalt mineralization lenses fall largely within the basement, with rare extensions in the sandstone above the unconformity.
-The lenses were modelled independently of the stratigraphic units by creating wireframes interpolated from hanging wall and footwall contacts picked using both the lithology and mineralization logs.
-These contacts were used to create vein like horizons and lenses that were subsequently limited in their lateral extent by drilling.
+The stratigraphy at the West Bear Cobalt-Nickel Deposit was modelled utilizing stratigraphic sequence modelling (overburden, sandstone, unconformity and basement).
+The cobalt mineralization lenses fall largely within the basement, with rare extension in the sandstone above the unconformity.
+The lenses were modelled independently of the stratigraphic units by creating wireframes interpolated from the mineralization assays.
+These contacts were used to create vein-like horizons and lenses that are defined within the diamond drillhole pattern.